-Thanks for dropping by my QRZ page!
+Thanks for dropping by my QRZ page.

 I am happy to work you any band any mode no matter where you are.

 I don't mind repeat QSOs because you might be working me with different power for a different award or maybe that old boat anchor is FINALLY fixed and on the air and you want to try for a WAS or just have a QSO with it.
 I might call you again because I am now bitten by the QRPP bug and would like to work a 900mW WAS.
-I am also working on 9 a band RTTY WAS 160-10 so I hope to see you that mode as well.
+I am also working on a 9 band RTTY WAS 160-10 so I hope to see you that mode as well.

 If you should want a WA, EWA, Stevens County, or DN18 QSO lets talk.
 I will send our QSO to LoTW, eQSL, and HRDLog automatically.
 If you want paper send me a card or eMail and I will send you one.
-I answer Bureau QSLs as I can get time and can afford the postage.
+I can only answer Bureau QSLs as I can get time and can afford the postage.

 I have been a ham since 1960.
 I operate 160-2mostly CW but now also RTTY, JT 65 and JT9 and DM780 digtal modes.
-Chasing DX, RTTY and CW contesting are probably my favorite ham things.
+Chasing DX, QRPP, RTTY and CW contesting are probably my favorite ham things.
 JT65 and JT9 are neat modes also though.